hedi0/Smart_Door_Lock/README.md

 ## 🤝 Contribution Guidelines

-We we
-*   Adhere to a consistent C++ coding style, similar to the [Google C++ Style Guide](https://google.github.
-Use clear, descriptive var
+We we C++ Style Guide](https://google.github.
+Use clear, descriptive